 The children receive copies of the worksheet on which the teacher has previously marked the common street names (that the children may know) on the streets drawn on the worksheet.
 In the class, agree on the start and finish and enter these in the worksheet (or the start and finish can also be fixed by the teacher).
 Now the children have to describe the route.
 In addition to the cardinal points, they can also use the terms up/down, right/left and words from the word bank.

 Word bank for describing the route:

-turn, cross, cross over, arrive, come, pass, reach, continue, go on, stop, halt, stand still, left, right, down, up, uphill, along, between, across the road, opposite, beside, next to, next door now, currently, there, later, when, here, afterwards, at the same time, soon, shortly after, for a short time, later, after about 100 meters
+turn, cross, cross over, arrive, come, pass, reach, continue, go on, stop, halt, stand still, left, right, down, up, uphill, along, between, across the road, opposite, beside, next to, next door.

 Sentence starters: